junwha/FastFit/docs/api.md

 **Required parameters**

 - `gender` (string) : User information - gender.
 Only `"F"` and `"M"` are available.
 - `age` (string) : User information - age.
-It should be at least 0.
+You should wrap the integer value with `""` so to make string type.
+Age should be at least 0.
 - `occupation` (string) : User information - occupation.
 The available inputs are listed in [Available Inputs](available-inputs.md) page.

 **Optional Parameters**